exorde-labs/exorde-client/README.md

 Make sure to be at the root of the folder.

 **cd ExordeModuleCLI/**

 Then install the required packages to run Launcher.py
     pip install -r requirements.txt

+This should install all the packages.
+The Launcher.py is now ready to be launched with the right arguments (your main Ethereum wallet address & level of logging)

 **Launch the software with the following example:**